Splitting, Splicing and Projection in BPD Personalities

 Borderline splits-off from the less favorable features within him/herself,

-and cannot tolerate them in you.
+and won't tolerate them in you.
 The People Pleaser has similarly

-split-off from his/her own "imperfect" or flawed aspects,
+split-off from his/her own 'imperfect' or flawed aspects, but somehow

-but somehow accepts them in their Borderline, way beyond when it
+accepts them in their Borderline, way beyond when it makes practical

-in essence, we're talking about two wounded individuals who cannot
+in essence, we're talking about two wounded individuals who can't

-accept themselves fully, or be emotionally sound and whole.
+accept themselves fully, or be emotionally whole and well.
 This

 deficit triggers a lot of self-protection and posturing to avoid